seanox/aspect-js/README.md

 CR: Test: Extension for passing events (Test + Console) to the enclosing object when using frames
 CR: Test: Extension for central catching of errors with activated Test-AP
 CR: Test Suite: Optimization of error output
+CR: Composite Render: Extension with the attribute 'release' as an indicator that an element was rendered

 [Read more](https://raw.githubusercontent.com/seanox/aspect-js/master/CHANGES)